Shaptic/Zenderer/README.md

 code to get an idea of where the engine will search for certain resources.
 For example, shader files are expected to be in `Zenderer/shaders/*`.
-In `Release` mode, the project will attempt to generate documentation, but this will likely fail on your system and is totally okay.
+In `Release` mode, the project will attempt to generate documentation, but this will likely fail on your system, which is totally okay.
 I use this for myself internally to update the Doxygen docs.

 #### More Info ####